umigv/CV-Onboarding/3_Programming/4_pytorch.md

 ---

 ## 🧱 Tensors: The Building Blocks of PyTorch
-Tensors are essntially multi-dimensional arrays, but with GPU acceleration.
+Tensors are essentially multi-dimensional arrays, and their computation can be accelerated with GPUs.

 They are the fundamental data structure for storing images, labels, and parameters.